richardvandijk2504/api-data-extraction-analysis/README.md

 Usage Instructions
 ------------------
-*It is generally recommended to create a virtual environment to ensure a consistent package setup by opening a bash or powershell terminal and running the following lines:
+It is generally recommended to create a virtual environment to ensure a consistent package setup by opening a bash or powershell terminal and running the following lines:

   python -m venv venv
   venv/Scripts/activate (Windows)
   source venv/bin/activate (macOS/Linux)
-  pip install -r requirements.txt

-After this the tutorial below can be followed in the same manner*
+After this the tutorial below can be followed in the same manner.

 1. Install dependencies: